karmaniverous/stan/.stan/system/stan.project.md

 - Research optional compression that does not compromise assistant reading or patch round‑trips:
   - Do not change the canonical `.tar` artifacts by default.
   - Explore an optional, companion compressed artifact for transport (e.g., `archive.tar.gz`) while continuing to produce the plain `.tar`.
   - Script outputs do not need to be round‑tripped into patches, but they are used for review context.
-Any compression of outputs must preserve practical readability in chat (for example, consider an optional `outputs.summary.txt` plus compressed raw outputs, or compress only in secondary artifacts).
+Any compression of outputs must preserve practical readability in chat.
-- Any compression feature must be behind an opt‑in flag/config and accompanied by documentation and tests.

 ## Logging